 - Common for masters or skippers of smaller vessels who must communicate using VHF DSC radio equipment.

-The General Operator’s Certificate (GOC), and it is an internationally recognised qualification that permits the holder to operate GMDSS (Global Maritime Distress and Safety System) radio equipment on ships operating in all sea areas (A1 to A4).
+The General Operator’s Certificate (GOC) is a worldwide qualification that permits the holder to operate GMDSS (Global Maritime Distress and Safety System) equipment on ships operating in all sea areas (A1 to A4).

 Who needs a GOC?